1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 The first stage of the GR 131 in Fuerteventura is divided into two parts:

-Part 1 - A boat-taxi will take you to Lobos Island to go around the island on its GR 131.
-A walking route that takes us back to the time when the first settlers used the island to stock up on sea lion pelts and make footwear with which to walk its trails.
+Part 1 - A boat-taxi will take you to Lobos Island to go around the island on its own GR 131.
+A walking route that takes us back to the time when the first settlers used the island to stock up on sea lion pelts and make footwear to walk its paths with.

 Day 3